Table of Contents

 Use cases and industry considerations – Multi-tenant architecture is often a better fit for newer, smaller organizations that prioritize cost-efficiency and speed.
 Single tenancy, by contrast, is well-suited for larger enterprises, especially in highly regulated industries, where compliance, data control, and customization are essential.

 Security, compliance, and data isolation – Multi-tenancy places multiple clients’ data within the same software instance, which can create challenges around data separation and security.
 While modern platforms mitigate many of these risks, single-tenant systems inherently isolate each client's data, making it easier to enforce strict controls.
+However, robust Account Takeover (ATO) prevention measures are essential in either architecture to protect against credential-based threats.

 Performance and scalability – Multi-tenant solutions are often optimized for high availability and fast deployment, with shared infrastructure that supports rapid scaling.
 However, performance can occasionally be affected by other tenants.
 Single-tenant systems avoid this issue entirely but can be more resource-intensive to scale and deploy.